cnattras/RIVETAnalyses/PHENIX_2002_I585561/README.md

 This is essentially unstarted.
 The analysis is the template.
 This one is fairly straightforward though.

-6-04-2024 - Currently working on .plot file
+06/04/2024 - .plot file done by Josie Hakanson.
+Plots arent plotting (no bins/unfinished .cc file).